matcracker/PM-MS-PluginExample/README.md

-# PM-MS-PluginExample
+# PM-MS-Plugins
-This is an example for PocketMine-ManagerServer Example
+This is a collections of plugins for PocketMine-ManagerServers!